Tarun-vv/Tarun-vv/README.md

-# 🏄‍♂️ Forrest Knight
+# ✌️ Tarun Veeraraghavan

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`I turn good ideas into great software`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.
+I'm a MERN specialized full-stack developer and UI/UX designer building my version of the digital world one step at a time.
+I love to work in TypeScript, Next.js and Node.js, but I'm happy to use whatever tool is most suited for the job at hand.
+My two favorite daily activities are attending local tech meetup and posting programming related content on my YouTube channel.
+I have recently been on the Deno/Bun hype, doing some stuff on the side when I have time.
+I'm also interested in the intersection between Server Side Rendering and Single Page Application world, and how we can build client-first webapps that still have ceratin pages that rerender immediately for SEO purposes

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">